Close

 United Kingdom

-Magdalena Harris is a sociologist working with qualitative methods in the social science of drug use, health and harm reduction.
-She works in partnership with community organisations, and through peer research, in the fields of hepatitis C, opioid and crack use, and opioid substitution treatment service delivery.
-Magdalena is Professor of Inclusion Health Sociology at the London School of Hygiene and Tropical Medicine and holds an honorary Inclusion Health Consultant position at University College London Hospital NHS Trust.
-She is PI for two NIHR-funded research projects: iHOST (Improving Hospital OST) and SIPP (Safe Inhalation Pipe Provision), both commencing in 2022.
-In 2020 she received the Society for Study of Addiction Impact Prize "in recognition of her high-quality, innovative research and its positive, practical impact for people who inject drugs" and in 2022 was elected an Membership through Distinction of the Faculty of Public Health.
+Magdalena Harris is Professor of Inclusion Health Sociology at the London School of Hygiene & Tropical Medicine and holds an honorary Inclusion Health Consultant position at University College London Hospital NHS Trust.
+She works in partnership with community organisations, through qualitative methods, peer research & intervention science, to understand and address stigma and health inequity among inclusion health populations.
+She currently leads two NIHR-funded research projects aiming to improve service provision, health and social outcomes for people who use heroin and crack cocaine, respectively.
+In 2020 she received the Society for Study of Addiction Impact Prize "in recognition of her high-quality, innovative research and its positive, practical impact for people who inject drugs" and in 2022 was elected a Membership through Distinction of the Faculty of Public Health.

 Some background about how she came to work in the harm reduction field can be found in this brief video: http://www.youtube.com/watch?v=0H51Nk-I7PA